Internet outage latest | Airlines, businesses hit by global technology disruption

 LONDON — The chief executive of the cybersecurity company at the heart of a worldwide Microsoft outage says it is working to fix a defect sent out in a Windows update.

-“This is not a security incident or cyberattack,” CrowdStrike CEO George Kurtz said on the social platform X. “The issue has been identified, isolated and a fix has been deployed.”
+“This is not a security incident or cyberattack,” CrowdStrike CEO George Kurtz posted on X. “The issue has been identified, isolated and a fix has been deployed.”

 Kurtz said there was a defect in a “single content update for Windows hosts.”
-Mac and Linux hosts were not affected.
+Mac and Linux hosts weren't affected.

 The company referred customers to its support portal for updates.

-HELSINKI — Two pharmacy chains in Norway said they are having problems providing customers with their prescription medicine and are facing substantial connection delays due to the global network problems.
+HELSINKI — Two pharmacy chains in Norway said they are having problems providing customers with their prescription medicine and are facing substantial connection delays because of the global network problems.

 The Boots drugstore and pharmacy chain also ran into problems delivering products to clients in Norway.
 Boots said that “due to global network problems, you may experience challenges with ordering and possible delays in dispatches,” NTB reported.